MichaIng/DietPi-Docs/docs/software/gaming.md

 === "First Run Setup"

     - Kickstarts (Amiga BIOS/boot system)
-      Amiga kickstart ROM images are required to run the system(s) you want to emulate.
+      Amiga Kickstart ROM images are required to run the system(s) you want to emulate.
 These can not be bundled due to copyright restrictions.
       If you own the Amiga Forever product, you can legally download and use Kickstarts you are eligible for, from: <https://www.amigaroms.net/>.
       **Remark:** *Kickstart 1.3 (A500-A2500-A3000-CDTV) is highly recommended to work with most games.*
       Kickstarts need to be placed in `/mnt/dietpi_userdata/amiberry/kickstarts`